 Sugie worked for Nissan’s Advanced Transportation Department, where he helped develop the future of transportation based on real-user lifestyles.
 After Nissan, he founded Smile Park, an engineering startup that focused on new product development.
 In 2011, he cofounded the WHILL project.
-Sugie moved to San Francisco, California in 2012, to become WHILL’s CEO.
-Sugie is a member of the World Economic Forum and Davas Meeting GSC Japan member.
+Sugie moved to San Francisco, California in 2012 to become WHILL’s CEO.
+Sugie has received worldwide recognition for his work, including the prestigious Silicon Valley Business Journal’s 40 Under 40

 Junpei joined Sony Corporation in 2008 as a product engineer developing automotive cameras.
 He co-founded Sunny Side Garage, an engineering innovation unit, in 2009 and produced several products with his team.
 In 2011, he co-founded the WHILL Project.

 Mune joined Olympus Corporation as a medical device engineer in 2008.
-Alongside Junpei and Naoto, he was also a co-founder of Sunny Side Garage in 2009 and eventually started the WHILL Project in 2011.
+Alongside Junpei, he was also a co-founder of Sunny Side Garage in 2009 and eventually started the WHILL Project in 2011.
 After co-founding WHILL, he resigned from Olympus and joined WHILL Inc. as the Chief Technology Officer in 2012.

 Owner, Beneficial Designs, Inc.